docker/docs/ee/ucp/interlock/usage/interlock-vip-mode.md

 - Add/Remove environment variables
 - ...

-The following two updates still require a proxy reconfig (because these actions will create or destroy a service VIP):
+The following two updates still require a proxy reconfiguration (because these actions will create or destroy a service VIP):

 - Add/Remove a network to the service
 - Deployment/Deletion of a service